Why O’Keeffe Thought Happiness Was for the Birds and What She Focused on Instead

 O’Keeffe’s passionate love of classical music ranged from Beethoven sonatas to Monteverdi madrigals.
 Good article on O’Keeffe’s favorite music here.

-4. But Painting, Excited Georgia Most of All
+4. But Painting, Excited Georgia O’Keeffe Most of All

 O’Keeffe expressed the excitement she derived from music, bones, and stones in paint.

-When the artist lost much of her peripheral vision to macular degeneration in her eighties, she experimented with video and revisited her earlier passion for sculpting.
-See a powerful spiral shaped O’Keeffe sculpture here.
+When the artist lost much of her central vision to macular degeneration in her eighties, she experimented with video and revisited her earlier passion for sculpting.
+See a powerful spiral-shaped O’Keeffe sculpture here.

-YOU are Overflowing with Interests and Excitement As Well
+You are Overflowing with Interest and Excitement As Well

 As artists and writers, we have the fabulous fortune of having this cranium crammed with the exact kind of interest O’Keeffe spoke of.